SangTran13/SangTran13/README.md

 ## 🧑‍💻 About Me

-I'm a passionate backend developer specializing in ASP.NET Core and .NET technologies.
+I'm a passionate backend developer specializing in ASP.NET Core, .NET, and Java technologies.
 With a strong foundation in programming, effective communication, and a high willingness to learn, I thrive in collaborative environments and enjoy building innovative solutions.

-- 💪 **Strengths:** Backend development with ASP.NET Core, solid software engineering principles, and hands-on experience in both academic and real-world projects.
+- 💪 **Strengths:** Backend development with ASP.NET Core and Java, solid software engineering principles, and hands-on experience in both academic and real-world projects.
 - 🚀 Always eager to expand my skills, especially in backend APIs, databases, and cloud technologies.
 - 📚 Enhanced expertise through Coursera specializations in Project Management, UX Design, SDLC, and Web Development.